Manufacturer Wireless Microphone Frequencies in the UK

 Mic 4 864.900 MHz

-Wireless microphone systems are correctly known as wireless microphones or wireless mics and sometimes as radiomics, radio-mics, cordless mics, remote mics or roving mics – Sound Services radio mic systems need to be connected to a public address PA sound system to work
+Wireless microphone systems are also known as wireless mics and sometimes as radiomics, radio-mics, cordless mics, remote mics or roving mics – wireless micr systems need to be connected to a public address PA sound system to work

 Channel 65 is the latest set of frequencies for radiomics and wireless microphones here in the UK.
 It was released in March 2015 as part of a wider EU agreement intended to harmonise the increasing demand for available frequencies for wireless microphone use.
 These frequencies are included as part of the PMSE Channel 38 Shared License